Legal Business & Marketing Consulting

 Fewer clients, greater loyalty.

-"Frederick offers so much more than attorneys.
-He offers valuable insights and counsel.
+"Frederick offers valuable insights and counsel.
 We have restructured our entire recruiting process and even made changes to our website, based on his suggestions.
 We've also grown in highly strategic practice areas with his help."